-One special-status plant was detected at the Study Area: smooth tarplant (Centromadia pungens ssp. laevis).
-However, as noted above the Study Area is not within the CAPSSA and therefore is not in a MSHCP survey area for smooth tarplant.
-The Study Area is also not located within a MSHCP smooth tarplant criteria cell.
-Regardless, smooth tarplant is further discussed below following Table 4-2, which provides a list of special-status plants evaluated for the Study Area through general biological surveys, habitat assessments, and focused surveys.
-Species were evaluated based on the following factors: 1) species with a California Rare Plant Rank (CRPR) identified by the CNDDB and CNPS as occurring (either currently or historically) on or in the vicinity of the Study Area, 2) applicable MSHCP survey areas, and 3) any other special-status plants that are known to occur within the vicinity of the Study Area, or for which potentially suitable habitat occurs within the site.
+No special-status plants were detected at the Study Area.
+Table 4-2 provides a list of specialstatus plants evaluated for the Study Area through general biological surveys, habitat assessments, and focused surveys.
+Species were evaluated based on the following factors: 1) species identified by the CNDDB and CNPS as occurring (either currently or historically) on or in the vicinity of the Study Area, 2) applicable MSHCP survey areas, and 3) any other specialstatus plants that are known to occur within the vicinity of the Study Area, or for which potentially suitable habitat occurs within the site.